J.D. Davis Player Props: Giants vs. Dodgers

 J.D.
 Davis At The Plate

-- Davis has a double, two home runs and a walk while hitting .348.
+- Davis has a double, two home runs and a walk while batting .370.

-- Davis has gotten a hit in five of eight games this season (62.5%), with multiple hits twice.
+- Davis has picked up a hit in six of nine games this season, with multiple hits three times.

-- He has hit a long ball in two of eight games played this year, and in 8.3% of his plate appearances.
+- In nine games played this season, he has hit a homer in two of them.

-- Davis has picked up an RBI in two games this season, with multiple runs batted in once.
+- Davis has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored at least one run four times this year (50.0%), including one multi-run game.
+- He has scored at least once four times this year (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.